KarimKabbara00/Network_Monitor/README.md

 3. ./Network_Monitor x y\
   Scans a range of IPs where x is the lower limit and y is the upper limit.

-Network Monitor can be paired with Cron Scheduler to automate the scanning of IPs.
+Network Monitor can be paired with Cron Scheduler for automation.